 Limited Wardrobe: Except on special occasionsnote like the time he crashed a religious gathering dressed in a white robe, false beard, and halo-on-a-stick Spider always wears the same black suit.
 Justified in that it's a standard design out of the Matter Replicator, and further lampshaded in a scene where one of the filthy assistants reveals that Spider only owns one set of clothes at a time, which he wears continually until it's too disgustingly unclean even for him, at which point he dials up a new one and has the old one burnt.

-Lipstick Lesbian: One of the representatives for reservations, basically living areas of history.
+Lipstick Lesbian: One of the representatives for reservations, essentially living areas of history re-enacted by willing volunteers who are mind-wiped and believe themselves to be in that time period.
 Spider punches himself in the groin when she tells him (after he's just asked her out).

 Matter Replicator: The "Makers" installed in any decent kitchen can make nearly anything you like (they have lockouts on some things).
 Either they'll have a "base block" to draw matter from or you have to fill them with trash.

 Meaningful Echo: Both presidents, paraphrasing Richard Nixon's alleged words, say "If the president does it, it's not a crime."
 Only one of them then adds, "That's a joke, by the way."